 Google fonts webpage has filters where you can filter by font family, type, style, widths, etc., without scrolling past all the options.
 You can also type a sentence and compare how your content will look in different fonts and download the best font.

 Here’s a little bonus:

 More fonts like Open Sans, Lato, Montserrat, Raleway, Roboto, Oswald, etc. are good options from Google Fonts library which I have purposefully not included since they are already quite popular and used by many brands.
 If you have not used them already, you can give them a try as well.

 Google Fonts are used by millions of websites every day.
 Following best practices such as limiting font weights, and maintaining visual hierarchy is key to making a user-friendly experience.

 I have listed down only Sans Serif fonts in this blog, and the next blog is coming soon for Best Serif and Script fonts from Google fonts library.

 What are your favorite Google Fonts?
-Let us know in the comment section.
+Let us know.